 For Dependent Care FSAs, you may contribute up to $5,000 if you are married and filing a joint return, or if you are a single parent.
 If you are married and filing separately, you may contribute up to $2,500 per year per parent.

 Remember to carefully estimate your plan year expenses when making an election.
 You must use all of the funds in your account by the end of the plan year or the money is forfeited per the IRS regulations.

 The debit card provides a convenient way to pay for eligible expenses, thus eliminating the need to pay out of pocket, file claims, and be reimbursed.
 Medcom may request receipt documentation for your debit card transactions.
 Remember to retain all receipts, per IRS guidelines.
 Not all providers accept the FSA debit card, and for those providers who do not, you will pay at the time of transaction and complete a claim form to request reimbursement.

 The IRS requires that any unused money in your account at the end of the plan year be forfeited.
 Be sure to use the entire amount of your FSA balance in order to avoid forfeitures.

-You may roll over up to $500 of unused Healthcare FSA monies into the next year's FSA plan, but you still want to estimate your current year FSA plan contribution carefully.
+For 2024, you may roll over up to $640 of unused Healthcare FSA monies into the next year's FSA plan, but you still want to estimate your current year FSA plan contribution carefully.
 If you are not electing the Healthcare FSA for the next plan year, a minimum balance of $25 is required to rollover your existing balance, and funds must be used in the following plan year.
-According to the IRS guidelines, all unused FSA funds in excess of $500 will be forfeited.
+According to the IRS guidelines, all unused FSA funds in excess of $640 will be forfeited.